Sabre Dance: Background

-Khachaturian wrote "Sabre Dance", originally called the Dance of the Kurds, after completing the score of Gayane.
-He did so at the Kirov Theatre's request, during its World War II evacuation to Perm (then called Molotov).
-He later recounted that it "came into being quite by accident."
+Originally entitled The Dance of the Kurds, Khachaturian wrote "Sabre Dance" after completing the score of Gayane.
+He did so at the request of the Kirov Theatre, during its World War II evacuation to Perm (then called Molotov).
+He later recounted that the composition "came into being quite by accident".
 The director's request for one more dance led the composer to create a contrasting warlike and lyrical piece in just eleven hours, which was then orchestrated, staged, and rehearsed within two days.
 He wrote in November 1942 that it "immediately impressed" the orchestra, the dancers, and the audience during a full dress rehearsal.
 Khachaturian initially wanted to end it in a long and gradual diminuendo, but Nina Anisimova and the dancers persuaded him to end it with a gradual crescendo.

 Several sources of inspiration have been proposed.
-Soviet musicologist Georgi Tigranov suggested that the piece embodies the "manly and heroic" essence of Armenian male folk dances and "the fiery temperament [and] raw energy" of "the warlike dances of the Transcaucasian peoples."
-Pianist Mariam Kharatyan argues that while "Sabre Dance" is neither inspired by nor musically related to the male martial dance Zinapar from Msho Shoror, a suite transcribed by Komitas, it reflects traits of that folk tradition through Khachaturian's individual style.

-Soviet theater critic Yuri Slonimsky suggested that it recalls "Polovtsian Dances" from Alexander Borodin's Prince Igor opera (1890) and Mily Balakirev's Islamey.
-Tigranov and Victor Yuzefovich suggested that "Polovtsian Dances" served as a prototype for the piece in terms of energy and "emotional frenzy," while Steven J. Haller suggested that the "Sword Dance" in Reinhold Glière's 1927 ballet The Red Poppy inspired Khachaturian.
+Soviet musicologist Georgi Tigranov suggested that the piece embodies the "manly and heroic" essence of male Armenian folk dances and "the fiery temperament [and] raw energy" of "the warlike dances of the Transcaucasian peoples."
+Pianist Mariam Kharatyan argues that while "Sabre Dance" is neither inspired by, nor musically related to, the male martial dance Zinapar from Msho Shoror, a suite transcribed by Komitas, it reflects traits of that folk tradition through Khachaturian's individual style.
+Critics also have pointed to Russian orientalist precedents.
+Yuri Slonimsky compared it to the "Polovtsian Dances" from Borodin's Prince Igor (1890) and Balakirev's Islamey (1869).
+Tigranov and Victor Yuzefovich likewise cited the "Polovtsian Dances" as a prototype for its energy and "emotional frenzy".
+Steven J. Haller suggested influence from a "Sword Dance" in the 1927 Reinhold Glière ballet entitled The Red Poppy.